jasongrimes/fretboardfoundation/_chapters/999-back/010-appendix-note-names.md

 B4 is the B above middle C,
 and B3 is the B below middle C.

-The lowest note on guitar is E2
-(the open low E string),
-and the highest is around E5
+The lowest note on a guitar in standard tuning is E2 (the open low E string), and the highest is around E5
 (the 12th fret on the high E string).